Export To PDF in MAUI DataGrid (SfDataGrid)

 Export table summaries

-By default, table summaries in the data grid will be exported to PDF.
-To export the SfDataGrid without table summaries, set the DataGridPdfExportingOption.CanExportTableSummary property to false.
+By default, table summaries will be exported to the PDF document.
+To exclude table summaries when exporting the SfDataGrid, set the DataGridPdfExportingOption.CanExportTableSummary property to false.

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();